Milawa: History

 Football and cricket began to be played on an organised basis in the 1890s.

-Milawa was connected to electricity from the Kiewa hydro scheme in 1939.
+Milawa was connected to electricity from the Kiewa Hydroelectric Scheme in 1939.

 A violent storm cut a narrow path through Milawa in 1977 and destroyed the Anglican church, tore the roofs from many buildings and destroyed crops.
 A second storm in 2000 followed a very similar path with similar results.

 Source: Memories of Oxley, Graham Jones (1995).